mhogomchungu/zuluCrypt/index.md

 ## Various components of the tools

-zuluCrypt is made up of two components: The back end, CLI interface is called "zuluCrypt-cli".
+zuluCrypt is made up of two components: The back end, CLI is called "zuluCrypt-cli".
 It is build using C, has required dependencies on libblkid, libcryptsetup and an optional dependency on libtcplay.
 The front end is a Qt GUI application called "zuluCrypt-gui".
 It is build using C++/Qt.

-zuluMount is made up of two components: The back end, CLI interface is called "zuluMount-cli".
+zuluMount is made up of two components: The back end, CLI is called "zuluMount-cli".
 It is build using C and has a dependency on zuluCrypt-cli libraries.
 The front end is a Qt GUI application called "zuluMount-gui".
 It is build using C++/Qt.

 The GUI components are optional and the project can be build without them.
 They have a run-time optional dependency on <a href="http://linux.die.net/man/1/xdg-open">"xdg-open"</a>.
 If present and working properly, a default file manager will open a mount point folder automatically when a volume is opened/mounted.